 Do I have to use a tracking number?

 Yes, it is required to calculate rating points, update the transit board, and help you with delivery problems when they ocurr.
 They are helpful in letting us know the status of the shipments that are in transit.
 If a tracking number is provided, we can use the scan information to update the transit board.
 Tracking numbers are not always included in postage (First Class).
 Sometimes you must purchase them as an upgrade.

 How should I package my puzzle?

 Remember that all packaging adds shipping weight.
 The best way to ship your puzzle is to use a Priority Mailing Box.
 Unless you are mailing two puzzles in the same box, you should use this box.
 If mailing more than one, use one of the Priority FLAT RATE BOXES.
 I used to say that just covering the box in brown paper was enough.
-Seeing those puzzles after two or three shipments they look like an elephant sat on them.
+Seeing those puzzles after two or three shipments, they look like an elephant sat on them.
+This mostly happens with boxes like SunsOut which are too big for the puzzle pieces.
 The Priority mailing boxes from the Post Office are free, they are super strong and will not tear or crush.
 With the recent postage increase, it only costs about $.50 cents more to upgrade from 1st Class mail to priority.
 Always place your puzzle pieces in a ziplock plastic bag this way if a box rips, pieces don't go flying.
 Usually a 1 gallon ziplock will do the trick.
 Also, fill the ziplock with as much air as possible.
 Believe it or not, this will help keep the box from getting crushed as it is basically FREE FILL.
 AIR!
 Who would have thought it could be used as packing material?